Murder trial of O. J. Simpson: Timeline

-Los Angeles County Chief Medical Examiner, Dr. Lakshmanan Sathyavagiswaran, testified on June 14, 1995, that Brown's time of death was estimated as between 10:00 pm and 10:30 pm.
+Los Angeles County Chief Medical Examiner Lakshmanan Sathyavagiswaran testified on June 14, 1995, that Brown's time of death was estimated as between 10:00 pm and 10:30 pm.
 Kato Kaelin testified on March 22, 1995, that he last saw Simpson at 9:36 pm that evening.
+A phone call was made from Simpson's Bronco to Paula Barbieri at 10:02 pm.
 Simpson was not seen again until 10:54 pm when he answered the intercom at the front door for the limousine driver, Allan Park.
 Simpson had no alibi for approximately one hour and 18 minutes during which time the murders took place.
-Allan Park testified on March 28 that he arrived at Simpson's home at 10:25 pm on the night of the murders and stopped at the Rockingham entrance: Simpson's Bronco was not there.
-He then drove over to the Ashford entrance and rang the intercom three times, getting no answer, starting at 10:40pm.
-At approximately 10:50 pm he saw a "tall African American shadowy figure resembling Simpson" approach the front door before aborting towards the southern walkway that leads to Kaelin's bungalow.
+Allan Park testified on March 28 that he arrived at Simpson's home at 10:25 pm and stopped at the Rockingham entrance; Simpson's Bronco was not there.
+He then drove over to the Ashford entrance and rang the intercom three times, getting no answer, starting at 10:40 pm.
+Then he saw someone arrive at Simpson's home through the front door, the lights then turned on and Simpson answered the intercom.

 Park's testimony was significant because it explained the location of the glove found at Simpson's home.
 The blood trail from the Bronco to the front door was easily understood but the glove was found on the other side of the house.
 Park said the "shadowy figure" initially approached the front door before heading down the southern walkway which leads to where the glove was found by Fuhrman.
-The prosecution believed that Simpson had driven his Bronco to and from Brown's home to commit the murders, saw that Park was there and aborted his attempt to enter through the front door and tried to enter through the back instead.
+The prosecution believed that Simpson had driven his Bronco to and from Brown's home to commit the murders, saw that Park was there and aborted his attempt to enter through the front door, entering through the back instead.
 He panicked and made the sounds that Kaelin heard when he realized that the security system would not let him enter through the rear entrance.
 He then discarded the glove, came back and went through the front door.
 During cross examination, Park conceded that he could not identify the figure but said he saw that person enter the front door and afterwards Simpson answered and said he was home alone.
 Park conceded that he did not notice any cuts on Simpson's left hand but added "I shook his right hand, not his left".

 DNA evidence and blood trail

-The prosecution presented a total of 108 exhibits, including 61 drops of blood, of DNA evidence allegedly linking Simpson to the murders.
+The prosecution presented a total of 108 exhibits, including 61 drops of blood, of DNA evidence to link Simpson to the murders.
 With no witnesses to the crime, the prosecution was dependent on DNA as the only physical evidence linking Simpson to the crime.
 The volume of DNA evidence in this case was unique and the prosecution believed they could reconstruct how the crime was committed with enough accuracy to resemble an eyewitness account.
 Marcia Clark stated in her opening statements that there was a "trail of blood from the Bundy Crime scene through Simpson's Ford Bronco to his bedroom at Rockingham".